hybrasyl/server/README.md

 features!

 Hybrasyl is a work in progress.
 A lot of the functionality you would expect from a playable game is not yet implemented.
-You can see what's currently in the works on the [bug tracker](https://hybrasyl.atlassian.net/), look at our current [TODO/punchlist](https://github.com/hybrasyl/server/wiki/Hybrasyl-Punchlist) or check out recent [project news](https://www.hybrasyl.com/).
+You can see open issues in our GitHub [issue tracker](https://github.com/hybrasyl/server/issues), look at our current [TODO/punchlist](https://github.com/hybrasyl/server/wiki/Hybrasyl-Punchlist) or check out recent [project news](https://www.hybrasyl.com/).